Nuitka/Nuitka/README.txt

 Requirements
 ~~~~~~~~~~~~~

-- C++ Compiler: You need a compiler with support for C++11
+- C++ Compiler: You need a compiler with support for C++03

-  Currently this means, you need to use the GNU g++ compiler of at least version 4.5 on
+  Currently this means, you need to use the GNU g++ compiler of at least version 4.4 on
-  Linux or the clang 3.0 compiler on MacOS X, or else the compilation will fail.
-This is
+  Linux or the clang 3.0 compiler on MacOS X, or else the compilation may fail.
-  mostly due to uses of C++11 "raw string" literals only supported from that version on.

-  On Windows the MinGW g++ compiler of at least version 4.5, the VC++ compiler is not
+  On Windows the MinGW g++ compiler is known to work start with at least version 4.5, the
-  currently supported, because it is too weak in its C++11 support.
+  VC++ compiler is not known at this time.

 - Python: Version 2.6 or 2.7 (3.2 works partially)